Fidelity National Financial (FNF)

 If debt levels are too high, there could be difficulties in meeting obligations, especially during economic downturns or periods of rising interest rates if the debt has variable-rate payments.

-Over the last five years, Fidelity National Financial has averaged an ROE of 17.8%, excellent for a company operating in a sector where the average shakes out around 12.5% and those putting up 20%+ are greatly admired.
-This is a bright spot for Fidelity National Financial.
+Over the last five years, Fidelity National Financial has averaged an ROE of 16.5%, impressive for a company operating in a sector where the average shakes out around 12.5% and those putting up 20%+ are greatly admired.
+This shows Fidelity National Financial has a strong competitive moat.

-12. Key Takeaways from Fidelity National Financial’s Q3 Results
+11. Key Takeaways from Fidelity National Financial’s Q4 Results

 We were impressed by how significantly Fidelity National Financial blew past analysts’ revenue expectations this quarter.
-We were also glad its EPS outperformed Wall Street’s estimates.
-Zooming out, we think this quarter featured some important positives.
-The stock traded up 1.9% to $55.61 immediately after reporting.
+On the other hand, its EPS missed.
+Overall, this was a weaker quarter.
+The stock remained flat at $54.21 immediately after reporting.

 In our opinion, Fidelity National Financial is a good company.
-First off, its revenue growth was good over the last five years, and analysts believe it can continue growing at these levels.
-And while its net premiums earned growth was weak over the last five years, its projected EPS for the next year implies the company’s fundamentals will improve.
-On top of that, its market-beating ROE suggests it has been a well-managed company historically.
+Although its revenue growth was mediocre over the last five years, its projected EPS for the next year implies the company’s fundamentals will improve.
+And while its declining EPS over the last five years makes it a less attractive asset to the public markets, its market-beating ROE suggests it has been a well-managed company historically.

 Fidelity National Financial’s P/B ratio based on the next 12 months is 1.6x.
 When scanning the insurance space, Fidelity National Financial trades at a fair valuation.
-If you trust the business and its direction, this is an ideal time to buy.
+If you’re a fan of the business and management team, now is a good time to scoop up some shares.